hypercore-protocol/hypercore-protocol/README.md

 #### `var bool = stream.has(key)`

-Returns true if the stream already has open a channel open for the given key and false if not.
+Returns true if the stream already has a channel open for the given key and false if not.

 #### `stream.on('handshake')`